bhagya2002/SDK-EnviWork/README.md

 # Sustainability Squad

+## Inspiration
+We wanted to create a simple task list geared towards environmentally friendly tasks, to encourage individual responsibility and awareness about climate change through basic gamification.

+## What it does
+Current functionalities are:

+- Sign-up/log-in system with password hashing
+- Functional task list with complete and incomplete buttons that give the user points
+- Functionality to delete tasks
+- Weather widget display
+- Example task display (not finished; intended to generate sample tasks that could be automatically added to the list)
+- How we built it
+- Used Flask for basic python backend and HTML frontend for efficient time management, brainstormed ideas for functionality, and split up to work on each task.

+## Challenges we ran into
+- Editing databases when there was mismatch of our data structures
+- JS file fetching (we're all new to JS which caused an issue with generating quotes)
+- Flask was extraordinarily mean to us (also completely new to us)
+- Accomplishments that we're proud of
+- Quickly became familiar with Flask (relatively new to all of us), HTML, and CSS (relatively new to most of us).
+- Created a working project on a tight timeframe.

+## What we learned
+- Web development with Flask, HTML, and CSS
+- Working with SQL databases through Flask

+## What's next for SDG task list
+- Implementing generation of more environmentally friendly tasks for long-term use.
+- To make it more gamified and usable over the long term, we want to make tasks reset over a period of time.
+We planned out the implementation of this feature but ran out of time.

 ## Steps to run the program

 1. run the following in terminal to install the neeeded packages: